bittricky/dnd-cli/README.md

 Below is a summary of some of the key advantages:

 ### Emotional Benefits
-- **Self-Expression and Emotional Regulation**: Role-playing and improvisation provide a safe space for individuals to explore different aspects of their personality, allowing them to tap into various traits and emotions.
+- **Self-Expression and Emotional Regulation**: Role-playing and improvisation provide a safe space for individuals to explore different aspects of their personality, allowing them to tap into various traits and emotions outside the games setting even to the extent where they could recognize those traits in others broadening their perspective.
 This practice fosters emotional resilience by offering a creative outlet for self-expression and stress relief.
 - **Confidence Building**: Making decisions and solving challenges within the game fosters a sense of accomplishment and self-assurance.
 - **Stress Reduction**: The immersive, creative nature of the game provides healthy escapism, helping to alleviate daily stressors.